1. Our agreement

 20. Your right to end our agreement

 20.1.
-If you want to end our agreement, unless you're inside the cancellation period set out in paragraph 12, you'll need to give us 30 days' notice.
+If you want to end our agreement, unless you're inside the cancellation period set out in paragraph 12 or switching to another provider, you'll need to give us 30 days' notice.
 We'll continue to provide the services during this period and you'll need to pay all applicable charges.

 20.2.
 If you cancel your Direct Debit without contacting us to arrange payment by alternative means, we may assume you want to end our agreement.

 20.3.
 If you choose to end our agreement within the minimum term you'll have to pay an early termination charge as set out in the Mobile Price Guide, unless you end our agreement:

 20.3.1. inside the cancellation period set out at paragraph 12; or